-The objective of the TAILOR project is to develop an Innovation and Transfer Program to develop synergies and cross-fertilisation between industry and the TAILOR network as well as foster innovation and exploit new ideas.
-The objective of the SRIR is to strengthen collaboration between academics, industrials, public bodies, and citizens to create an ecosystem of stakeholders on Trustworthy AI.
+IDENTIFYING DIRECTIONS FOR FOSTERING COLLABORATIONS BETWEEN ACADEMIC, INDUSTRIAL, GOVERNMENTAL, AND COMMUNITY STAKEHOLDERS ON THE FOUNDATIONS OF TRUSTWORTHY AI objective of the SRIR is to strengthen collaboration between academics, industrials, public bodies, and citizens to create an ecosystem of stakeholders on Trustworthy AI.
 Stakeholders can take on several roles, sometimes in conflict of interest: as researchers, educators, developers, service and data providers, (legal) consultants, problem owners, regulators, trusted validation parties, corporate and individual private end-users.
 The connections with the future AI-on-demand platform will serve as a glue for strengthening these collaborations.